To all of my old, new, and future clients:

 In order to schedule an appointment, you must first come in for a consultation.
-You can set up a time for a consult by emailing me or by calling The Ivory Rose Tattoo (603-842-4590).
-Please allow up to 2 weeks for an email response.
+You can set up a time for a consult by emailing me.
+Please allow up to 1 month for an email response.
 Do not message me through social media, I do not check those messages.
 When showing up to your consultation please try to have the highest quality reference pictures ready to go on your phone or email, as well as a comprehensive idea.
 It is easier for me to draw something special for you when you do your best to tell me exactly what it is you want.
-A good tip to remember when searching for inspiration on google is NOT to include the word ‘tattoo’ in your search.
 You will find better references this way.
 This consultation should be between YOU (the client) and ME (the artist).
 This means that if you bring a friend or a significant other with you they must wait in the waiting area while we go through our ideas.
 I find that when a third party is involved it no longer remains OUR tattoo.
 The ideas tend to become distorted when multiple people deliver input.
 Everyone is entitled to their opinions, however the only ones that matter in this situation are yours and mine.

 Can I see the drawing before my appointment?

 Unfortunately, due to the amount of pieces that I have to draw, your tattoo will not be viewable until the time of your appointment.
 At that time, if you are unhappy with the drawing, alterations can be made.
 If, by some reason, you absolutely dislike what I have drawn for you, then we can book another appointment as soon as I can fit you in.
 Please keep in mind that your previous deposit is non-refundable.
 If another appointment is required, then, unfortunately, so is another deposit..